ON THE ROAD

 - towing to an accredited repairer, up to 20km from the breakdown location.
 If there is no accredited repairer within 20km, we’ll tow the vehicle to the nearest accredited repairer up to 100km from the breakdown site.

 Insurance issued by AAI Limited ABN 48 005 297 807 trading as GIO.
-Consider the Product Disclosure Statement before buying this insurance.
-This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.
+Read the Product Disclosure Statement before buying this insurance.
+Go to gio.com.au for a copy.
+Target Market Determination also available.
+This advice has been prepared without taking into account your particular objectives, financial situation or needs, so you should consider whether it is appropriate for you before acting on it.